monksevillair/monksevillair.github.io/underwatercity/0_manifesto.md

 ---

 <details>
-<summary>Year 27 (2025): Van Interior Build & Sale, Prepare for Key Largo</summary>
+<summary>Year 27 (2025): Van Interior Upgrade & Sale, Prepare for Key Largo</summary>

-**Primary Focus:** Design and execute a full interior build-out for the van to maximize its sale value.
+**Primary Focus:** Execute targeted upgrades and completions for the van interior (floors, lighting, bed, walls, small kitchen, trim) to maximize its sale value.
 Successfully sell the van.

 **Secondary Focus (Concurrent):** Thoroughly research and plan for relocation to Key Largo, including identifying diving opportunities, underwater habitat projects, and relevant community college courses (scuba, dance).

 **Tertiary Focus (Time Permitting):** Continue preliminary research and community building for the long-range ROV and underwater city concept (e.g., Discord, Twitter).

 <details>
-<summary>May 2025: Intensive Van Interior Build & Key Largo Research</summary>
+<summary>May 2025: Van Upgrades & Key Largo Research</summary>

 **Overall Goals for May:**
-* **Van:** Finalize interior design, procure materials, and make significant progress on the van build (framing, insulation, paneling, basic structures).
-Aim to have the van ready for finishing touches by month-end.
+* **Van:** Make significant progress on the prioritized list of interior upgrades.
+Aim to complete flooring, lighting, and bed construction, with wall paneling well underway.
 * **Key Largo:** Conduct comprehensive research into Key Largo opportunities, making initial contacts and gathering information for a potential move post-van sale.

 <details>
-<summary>Week ending May 11, 2025 (Rest of This Weekend)</summary>
+<summary>Week ending May 11, 2025 (Rest of This Weekend - Current Date: Saturday, May 10)</summary>

 - **Saturday, May 10, 2025 (Today):**
-    - **Van (Priority):** Begin detailed design of the van interior layout.
-Research build styles, materials (e.g., wood types, insulation, flooring, hardware), and create a comprehensive budget.
-Measure interior dimensions accurately.
-Develop a preliminary materials list.
+    - **Van (Priority Tasks):**
+        - **Flooring (Task 1):** Research suitable nicer flooring options (e.g., vinyl plank, engineered hardwood, rubber).
+Measure floor area accurately.
+Obtain cost estimates and identify local suppliers.
+        - **Lighting (Task 2):** Brainstorm and research "better lighting" options (e.g., LED puck lights, strip LEDs, dimmable fixtures).
+Assess current wiring – can it be reused/adapted or is new wiring needed?
+Sketch a basic lighting plan.
+        - **Bed Design (Task 3):** Start designing the 1-person bed.
+Crucially, measure your bike(s) to determine the required clearance for underneath storage.
+Sketch out frame ideas and consider materials (wood, metal).
     - **Key Largo Research (Secondary):** Conduct initial online searches for dive centers, community colleges (course catalogs for scuba/dance), and general information about living in Key Largo.
 - **Sunday, May 11, 2025:**
-    - **Van (Priority):** Finalize van interior design plans and materials list.
-Start sourcing materials (online orders, identify local suppliers).
-If feasible, begin any necessary demolition of existing van interior or prepare surfaces for the new build.
+    - **Van (Priority Tasks):**
+        - **Flooring (Task 1):** Finalize flooring choice.
+If a decision is made and materials can be sourced today (check store hours/online availability for quick shipping), purchase them.
+Plan for old floor removal.
+        - **Lighting (Task 2):** Finalize lighting plan & fixture choices.
+Purchase new lights and any necessary wiring, switches, or connectors.
+        - **Bed Design (Task 3):** Refine bed design and create a materials list for construction.
+        - **Wall Paneling (Task 4):** Inspect areas needing wood wall covering.
+Measure these sections and estimate the quantity of wood paneling required.
+Research wood types and finishes.
     - **Key Largo Research (Secondary):** Broad search for marine conservation groups, underwater habitat restoration projects, or related volunteer opportunities in the Florida Keys.

 </details>

 <details>
-<summary>Week of May 12–18, 2025 (Van Build Phase 1: Prep, Framing & Insulation)</summary>
+<summary>Week of May 12–18, 2025 (Focus: Flooring, Lighting Installation, Bed Frame Construction)</summary>

 - **Van (Primary Focus Daily):**
-    - **Monday-Wednesday:** Procure initial batch of materials.
-Complete any remaining demolition/prep.
-Begin constructing the interior framework (e.g., for bed, storage, kitchenette if planned).
-Start installing insulation.
-    - **Thursday-Friday:** Continue framing and insulation.
-If electrical wiring is part of the plan, begin rough-in (consult resources if inexperienced).
-    - **Saturday-Sunday:** Aim to complete primary framing, insulation, and any sub-flooring.
-Double-check all measurements and structural integrity.
+    - **Flooring (Task 1):** Remove existing flooring.
+Prepare the subfloor (clean, level if needed).
+Begin installing the new flooring.
+This is often a multi-day task.
+    - **Lighting (Task 2):** Once flooring allows for easier movement/access, or in parallel if feasible, begin installing the new lighting fixtures.
+Run any new wiring carefully and safely (consult electrician or guides if unsure).
+    - **Bed (Task 3):** Start sourcing materials for the bed.
+Begin construction of the bed frame, prioritizing the bike storage dimensions.
 - **Key Largo Research (Evening/Breaks):**
     - Compile a detailed list of dive shops in Key Largo with contact info, course offerings, and potential job/internship notes.
     - Identify 2-3 specific underwater habitat projects or marine conservation organizations that seem like a good fit.